 - g.
 Prior to measuring fluorescence, replace culture media with PBS (1X, containing Ca2+ and Mg2+).
 Wash gently so as not to dislodge cells.
 Cover the cells and allow to rest at room temperature in PBS for ~25 minutes before measuring fluorescence so cells can adjust to the new environment.
 Experiments are performed at room temperature. - h.
-Visually inspect cells on a microscope to confirm cell health, sensor expression, and transduction efficiency. - i.
+Visually inspect cells on microscope to confirm cell health, sensor expression, and transduction efficiency. - i.
 Measure signal-to-background.
-Transduced cells should be at least $5\times$ brighter compared to untransduced cells. - j.
-Drug addition: After acquiring 5-10 baseline measurements, with 30 second-to-1 minute intervals, add 10 μM forskolin (final concentration in well) to increase cAMP levels (Figure 1).
-Measure the decrease in fluorescence intensity over time, capturing the change in fluorescence intensity using standard GFP excitation and emission wavelengths.
-After approximately 15-20 minutes, when the signal has reached a stable plateau, add compounds that activate your Gi receptor and decrease levels of cAMP.
-This will produce an increase in fluorescence intensity.
-Continue to measure fluorescence for an additional 15-20 minutes after addition of Gi receptor agonists.
-For wells transduced with Ri (D2 control receptor), add 10 μM Ai (quinpirole, final concentration in well) to activate the receptor.
-The optimal dose of quinpirole may need to be determined for a given cell line. - Note: 10 μ M forskolin is a good staring point, but the optimal concentration may be cell-type dependent and will likely fall in the range of 3-30 μ M. If 10 μ M does not produce a robust signal, it is important to take the time to perform a concentration-response experiment in your cells.
-Forskolin should be used at a concentration that is just below saturating (i.e. EC90-EC95). - Important: Make sure that the final concentration of any drug solvents in the well (e.g. DMSO) does not exceed 0.3%.
-The ideal concentration is 0.1% for DMSO.
+Transduced cells should be at least 5× brighter compared to untransduced cells. - j.
+Add compounds that activate your receptor and increase levels of cAMP.
+Capture the change in fluorescence intensity using standard GFP or mCherry excitation and emission wavelengths.
+For wells transduced with the $\beta 2$ adrenergic control receptor, add 10 μM \pmb{As} (isoproterenol, final concentration in well) to activate the receptor.
+The optimal dose of isoproterenol may need to be determined for a given cell line. - Important: Make sure that the final concentration of any drug solvents in the well (e.g. DMSO) does not exceed 1%.
+The ideal concentration for DMSO is 0.1%.